STACKS API Guide

 https://api.stackshosting.cloud/api/v1/containers/usr-abc12345-mydb/credentials

-Note: Returns SSH credentials for compute containers and web UI credentials for managed services (PostgreSQL, Redis, MongoDB, etc.).
+Note: Returns SSH credentials for compute containers and database/web UI credentials for managed services.
+The connectionInfo.port is the service port (5432 for PostgreSQL, 6379 for Redis, etc.).
+Use internalHost for VPC connections between containers.

 Get Container Logs